openshift-labs/lab-building-images/workshop/content/setup-environ/01-basic-application.md

 {'wsgi.version': (1, 0), 'wsgi.url_scheme': 'http', ...}
 ```

-Our Python web application works, but there are a few issues here already that we need to improve on.
+Our Python web application works, but there are a number of issues here already that we need to improve on.

 The first is that our debugging statements output from the application didn't get logged immediately.

 The second is that although installing the Python packages into the per user site packages directory worked okay in this case, using it can cause problems.

-The third and final one is that we shouldn't be using the Flask development server, and Flask even warns us about that.
+A third and final issue is that we shouldn't be using the Flask development server, and Flask even warns us about that.
+Not only is the Flask development not production grade, it doesn't deal with reaping of zombie child processes for the container, a task which is the responsibility of whatever process in the container runs as process ID 1.

 We will revisit each of these in subsequent exercises, as well as cover other recommendations on how to structure the container image to make it easier to support and work on.